micabe/observiq-otel-collector-k8s/examples/googlecloud/apache_http/README.md

     --from-file=credentials.json
 ```

-If running within GCP with the correct instance scopes enabled, comment the authentication section in `environments/googlecloud/agent_gateway.yaml`.

 **Set Cluster Name**

 Update the cluster name environment variables.
 Because cluster name cannot be detected, it must be set